+May cause harm to breast-fed children.

+May cause damage to organs (Respiratory Tract) through prolonged or repeated exposure if inhaled.

+Precautionary statements

+Prevention

 Obtain special instructions before use.

-Keep away from heat/sparks/open flames/hot surfaces.
+Keep away from heat, hot surfaces, sparks, open flames and other ignition sources.
 No smoking.

 Do not spray on an open flame or other ignition source.

-Pressurized container: Do not pierce or burn, even after use.
+Do not pierce or burn, even after use.

 Do not breathe dust/ fume/ gas/ mist/ vapours/ spray.

-Avoid contact during pregnancy/ while nursing.
+Avoid contact during pregnancy and while nursing.

 Wash skin thoroughly after handling.

 Do not eat, drink or smoke when using this product.
 Use only outdoors or in a well-ventilated area.
-Contaminated work clothing must not be allowed out of the workplace.
+Contaminated work clothing should not be allowed out of the workplace.
 Wear protective gloves.
-In case of inadequate ventilation wear respiratory protection.

-Response

-IF ON SKIN: Wash with plenty of soap and water.
+Response IF ON SKIN: Wash with plenty of water.
 IF INHALED: Remove person to fresh air and keep comfortable for breathing.
 Call a POISON CENTER/ doctor if you feel unwell.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 IF exposed or concerned: Get medical advice/ attention.
 If skin irritation or rash occurs: Get medical advice/ attention.
 If eye irritation persists: Get medical advice/ attention.
+Storage Store in a well-ventilated place.
+Keep container tightly closed.
+Store locked up.